gagvirus/an-archer-game/ROADMAP.md

     - have a max attack speed limit constant
     - when limit is reached, increment damage instead of attack speed
     - ensure calculate the damage boost amount in a way that it would add same DPS as attack speed would add
-- Fix portal logic - can somehow use portal multiple times by spamming enter key

 ### Gameplay Features